-The healthcare industry shows high job growth potential at 18% from 2016 to 2026.
+The healthcare industry shows a high job growth potential of 28% from 2021 to 2031.
 This translates to approximately 2.4 million jobs in just the sector alone.
 As Master’s in Healthcare Administration graduates, you have great career options in this burgeoning industry.
-This degree not only takes your career and finances to the next level; it also raises your standard of living.
+This degree not only takes your career and finances to the next level but also raises your standard of living.

 A Master’s in Health Administration can lead to two broad career categories as they relate to work type.
 The first is classified as high-level management and specialists for a generalist venue, like careers in hospitals.

 The second category deals more with specialized locations such as nursing homes, optometric offices, pharmaceutical research labs, surgical offices, and therapy centers, to instruct medical experts.

 Interestingly, there isn’t a significant salary variance between the two groups.
 As high-level specialists manage more people, they enjoy a slightly higher premium than those taking on specialized roles.

 A popular role under the first category is nurse manager, also known as a nurse administrator.
 This role is part of the big group that constitutes Medical and Health Services Managers that primarily work in offices rather than in hospital rooms or clinics.

 They function like corporate middle managers that act as an intermediary between the hospital administration and the nurses.
 These managers also take part in the hiring process for nurses and nurse assistants.
 On average, their yearly take-home pay is around $101,340.